curl/curl/docs/libcurl/opts/CURLOPT_HEADERFUNCTION.md

 CURLOPT_WRITEFUNCTION(3), or if it is not specified or NULL - the default, stream-writing function.

-It's important to note that the callback is invoked for the headers of all responses received after initiating a request and not just the final response.
+It is important to note that the callback is invoked for the headers of all responses received after initiating a request and not just the final response.
 This includes all responses which occur during authentication negotiation.
 If you need to operate on only the headers from the final